Bitcoin entrepreneur settles SEC charges over stock sales

-A well-known proponent of bitcoin, the electronic currency, agreed to pay nearly $51,000 (30,455 pounds) to settle U.S. Securities and Exchange Commission civil charges he publicly offered unregistered shares in two Internet ventures, the regulator said on Tuesday.
+A well-known proponent of the electronic currency bitcoin agreed to pay nearly $51,000 to settle U.S. Securities and Exchange Commission civil charges that he publicly offered unregistered shares in two Internet ventures, the regulator said on Tuesday.

 Erik Voorhees, 29, published prospectuses and solicited investors through the Bitcoin Forum website to buy shares in FeedZeBirds and SatoshiDICE, both of which he co-owned, without first registering the offerings as required under federal securities law, according to the SEC.